Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Analysis

 \subsection{Excitation of higher-order spatial modes}

-The transverse profile of the beams transmitted by the two sources, $A_+$ and $A_-$, can be described by a set of orthogonal spatial modes $\{u_{n,m}\}$ that are solutions to the wave equation \cite{Kogelnik1966a}.
-The sources both transmit a Gaussian beam in the fundamental mode $u_{0,0}$.
-In the simple case when $d=0$, the source complex electric field operator is given by,
+The transverse profile of a beam can be described by a set of orthogonal spatial modes $\{u_{n,m}\}$ that are solutions to the wave equation \cite{Kogelnik1966a}.
+If we consider a beam in the fundamental mode $u_{0,0}$, it can be represented by the positive electric-field operator